 I have many friends.

-Uncountable nouns, also called mass nouns, are nouns in which we cannot divide individually.
+Uncountable nouns, also called mass nouns, are nouns which we cannot divide individually.
 In other words, we cannot count them.
-Examples of uncountable nouns include love, music, advice, money, happiness, sugar, water, news, furniture.
-Uncountable nouns are typically treated as if they are singular, therefore you should use a singular verb.
+Examples of uncountable nouns include love, music, advice, money, happiness, sugar, water, news, and furniture.
+Uncountable nouns are typically treated as if they are singular; therefore, you should use a singular verb.